 - “live” period from April 27’th to May 7’th

-Testing period is characterized by relatively low number of requests (ten to few hundred per hour) to few selected sites, related to setting up BlueCoat and antivirus detection engine, updating operating system (Win XP SP1).
+The testing period is characterized by a relatively low number of requests (ten to few hundred per hour) to a few selected sites, related to setting up BlueCoat and antivirus detection engine, updating the operating system (Win XP SP1).

-Finally “live” period is characterized with rapidly increasing amount of traffic, peaking at 5’th May at 260 000 requests per hour and then gradually decreasing.
-The number of requests, originating clients and target hosts is high enough to make the artificial generation very complicated and unlikely.
+Finally, the “live” period is characterized by a rapidly increasing amount of traffic, peaking at 5’th May at 260 000 requests per hour and then gradually decreasing.
+The number of requests, originating clients and target hosts are high enough to make the artificial generation very complicated and unlikely.
 The distribution of originating clients and target hosts follows very closely the activity patterns of traffic.

-The activity patterns seem to match normal daily human activity: rapid increase from early morning hours, decreasing in the afternoon with distinct lower “saddle” indicating lunchbreak between them.
-The timezone matching this pattern will place the originating activity to US west coast (PST).
-Another aspect indicating human nature in origin of traffic is the presence of adult sites visits.
+The activity patterns seem to match normal daily human activity: rapid increase from early morning hours, decreasing in the afternoon with distinct lower “saddle” indicating lunch break between them.
+The timezone matching this pattern will place the originating activity to the US west coast (PST).
+Another aspect indicating human nature in the origin of traffic is the presence of adult site visits.

 Network analysis suggests strongly that the traffic is originating from participants of NetWorld(SM)+Interop(R) conference held May 1 - 6 at the Mandalay Bay Convention Center in Las Vegas.